 Astronomy: 3000 Years of Stargazing

-The sky, and everything that happens in it, has always piqued our curiosity.
-Eclipses, the regular cycle of the seasons, and the motion of the stars have fascinated us since our earliest ancestors looked up to the sky.
+Throughout time, the sky has piqued our curiosity.
+Eclipses, the regular cycle of the seasons, the rising and setting of the Moon, Sun, and planets, the motion of the stars — all have fascinated mankind since our earliest ancestors first looked up.
+Monuments constructed across our home planet, from Stonehenge to Machu Picchu, bear witness to humanity’s ancient fascination with the stars.

 Screened at 0 dome theaters and counting...